SiDB Gate Designer

 Public Members

-sidb_simulation_parameters simulation_parameters = {}
+is_operational_params operational_params = {}

-design_sidb_gates_mode design_mode = design_sidb_gates_mode::EXHAUSTIVE
+design_sidb_gates_mode design_mode = design_sidb_gates_mode::AUTOMATIC_EXHAUSTIVE_GATE_DESIGNER

 Gate design mode.